Go to author page

 Logistical hassles

 When travelers are on their own, there's no partner to split duties with.
 They’re fully responsible for every decision, from booking to handling solo travel issues that arise.
 This can be quite a mental load to shoulder alone.
+Anyone figuring out how to solo travel for the first time quickly realizes that planning a trip for one is deceptively complex: every transfer, every check-in, every backup plan falls on a single pair of shoulders.

 Extra costs

 One of the biggest financial setbacks of solo traveling can be the single supplement fees hotels and tours tend to charge for single occupancy.
 Having no one to split costs with means spending more overall.
 Even basic services like private cab rides add up quickly compared to sharing expenses as a couple or group.
+In October 2025, Backroads responded directly to this by cutting private room fees on over 500 adventure trips worldwide, a sign that the industry is starting to acknowledge the financial gap of solo trips.

 Poor social proof